Why Cremona became the capital of the singing wooden box

 So what’s the mystery?
 Or is there any?

 Antonio Stradivari was an 18th century violin maker.
 Before he died, his son asked him the secret of his incredibly sounding violins.
-Antonio’s answer was that a really good craftsman should be able to discover the secret by himself.
+Antonio’s answer was that an excellent craftsman should be able to discover the secret by himself.
 So, the secret was buried with him.

 But ever since, every so often, somebody comes out announcing he found the secret.
 First there was this magic forest, bosco magico, from where the wood was harvested.
-Then it was a special varnish with three levels af application, which made the wood sing.
-In modern history spectroanalysis of scraps of the polish, dendrology of the wood, CT analysis of the thickness (or thinness) of the plates gave a little, if any help in solving the mystery of the magical wooden creation.
-But to top it off, despite the emotional, highly personal relationships between the instruments and their owners, most of the objective, blinded listeners can not hear the difference in sound.
+Then it was a special varnish with three levels of application, which made the wood sing.
+In modern history, spectroanalysis of scraps of the polish, dendrology of the wood, CT analysis of the thickness (or thinness) of the plates gave a little, if any, help in solving the mystery of the magical wooden creation.
+But to top it off, despite the emotional, highly personal relationships between the instruments and their owners, most of the objective, blinded listeners cannot hear the difference in sound.

 I think it was more than that.
-It was a culture of creating and cultivating very selected skills.
-It was the system of workshops originated in Amati family, later adopted and improved upon by Stradivari and Guarneri families.
+It was a culture of creating and cultivating well-selected skills.
+It was the system of workshops originated in the Amati family, later adopted and improved upon by the Stradivari and Guarneri families.
 They were able to create and work within the same system as Michelangelo and Leonardo did a little earlier.
-The family owned workshop system continues to this day in Ferragamo leather goods company and used to in Ferrari automobile factory.
+The family-owned workshop system continues to this day in Ferragamo leather goods company and used to in the Ferrari automobile factory.

-In clip below James Ehnes plays his 1715 Stadivarius ‘Marsick’:
+In the clip below, James Ehnes plays his 1715 Stradivarius ‘Marsick’:

-On the following clip Renaud Capucon plays the Beethoven’s Romance No.2.
-I’m not sure which instrument he is using; he played Stradivarius, Guarneri and Vuillaume.
+[embedyt] https://www.youtube.com/watch?v=yONTH5aWEh0[/embedyt]In the following clip, Renaud Capuçon plays the Beethoven’s Romance No.2.
+I’m not sure which instrument he was using; he played Stradivarius, Guarneri and Vuillaume.
 The only good reason I placed it here was because this composition was a part of our wedding music.